 The condition inspection report is not a list of defects which the buyer can refer to and expect that the price of the property will automatically come down dramatically.
 Generally, the age of the building has already been considered in setting the asking price.

 It pays to carefully read and become familiar with the condition report.
 If there is anything unclear or ambiguous about the report, contacting the author of the report is recommended.

 The condition inspection is often only done after a bid has already been made.
 In such a case, it is a good idea to include a resolutive condition in the bid stating that the bid is cancelled if the condition inspection reveals facts that may affect the sales price of the property.

-- KH 90023 Condition inspections in real estate transactions.
-Service agreement.
+KH 90023 Condition inspections in real estate transactions.
+Service contract.